Get the latest price?

 1. Ceramic Thermal Expansion

-Ceramic thermal expansion refers to the dimensional change of a material in response to temperature variation, typically measured in ×10⁻⁶/K. In components exposed to prolonged high temperatures or frequent thermal cycling, thermal expansion behavior significantly affects dimensional accuracy and structural reliability.
-Compared to metals or polymers, most technical ceramic materials exhibit much lower thermal expansion, maintaining high geometric stability even in extreme environments.
+Ceramic thermal expansion refers to the dimensional change of a material in response to temperature variation, typically measured in ×10⁻⁶/K. In technical ceramic components exposed to prolonged high temperatures or frequent thermal cycling, thermal expansion behavior significantly affects dimensional accuracy and structural reliability.
+Compared to metals or polymers, most technical ceramic components exhibit much lower thermal expansion, maintaining high geometric stability even in extreme environments.
 This property is critical in applications involving thermal shock, ceramic-to-metal sealing, and multi-material assemblies.

 2. Thermal Conductivity of Ceramics